syntheticfox/Subgenre_Analyzer/README.md

 # Subgenre Analyzer
-An artificial intelligence project to determine the subgenre of a song given a general genre.
+An artificial intelligence project to determine the subgenre of a song given a genre.

 This is the GUI version of the project using Qt.
 To view the command line version, view the [CMD](https://github.com/ChrisTheEngineer/Subgenre_Analyzer/tree/CMD) branch.

+libZPlay library - used for FFT audio analysis

 #Project Description
 Project originally created using Qt Creator 3.4.1 based on Qt 5.4.2 on Windows 8.1